Minha-D/AutoPrintUtil-IP-Project-G6/README.md

-# PrintPoint — Student Print System
+# AutoPrintUtil:PrintPoint — University/Business Print System

 A course project for **IP-47**: Users/Students log in with their student ID/Email, upload a PDF, preview it in the browser, and send it to a